georgeflanagin/parsec4/README.md

 exit = string('exit') < eof
 ```

-The above will fail if the user types "exit " followed by the return
+The above will fail if the user types adds a space, and types "exit "
-key, so we can use the predefined `lexeme` term that vacuums trailing
+followed by the return key.
+We can use the predefined `lexeme` parser
-whitespace to forgive this extra keystroke.
+that vacuums trailing whitespace to forgive this extra keystroke:

 ```python
 exit = lexeme(string('exit')) < eof
 ```

-It will also fail if the user types " exit".
-In this case, another
+Sadly, this will still fail if the user types " exit".
+In this case,
-builtin comes to our rescue, and it is almost common-sense *readable*:
+another builtin comes to our rescue, and it is almost common-sense
+*readable*:

 ```python
 exit = WHITESPACE >> lexeme(string('exit')) < eof